Skip to main content

 Thomas Guerber

-Ambassador Thomas Guerber has been the Director of DCAF since July 2016.
+Ambassador Thomas Guerber was DCAF's Director from 2016 to 2022.
 He joined the Swiss diplomatic service in 1997, gaining deep experience of multilateral diplomacy and policy development relating to human security, human rights and sustainable development.
 He has held senior diplomatic roles at Switzerland's Permanent Mission to the UN, in New York, and at the Swiss Department of Foreign Affairs' Human Security Division, including as Head of Section for Peace Policy and Human Security.